 Assign them tasks they can understand.

-According to Bright Horizons, kids should be assigned simple tasks or ones that they’ll understand.
+According to Bright Horizons, kids should be assigned simple tasks they’ll understand.
 If your child doesn’t get the value of the chore, he or she might be less enthusiastic about doing it.
 For instance, they need to learn why washing dishes after meals helps keep the kitchen and dining area clean and free of odours.

-Your kids can also learn that tidying the bed before sleeping and after waking up helps keep the room organized.
+Your kids can also learn that tidying the bed before sleeping and after waking up helps keep the room organised.
 By introducing them to the simple actions associated with these tasks, like folding the sheets or bubbling the sponge, they’ll find it easier to do the chores regularly.

 Be clear with rules and instructions.